Cabin Facilities

 - Original 1930 cabin built by US Marines

-- Community cabin: large kitchen and lodge, for use by all campers
+- Large kitchen and community room for use by all campers

 Cabin 3